 The only concubine to officially divorce an emperor in Chinese history, Wenxiu became a secondary consort of Puyi (溥仪), the last emperor of the Qing dynasty (1916 – 1911), in 1922.
 Though Puyi had abdicated in 1912, the imperial household remained in the Forbidden City until the warlord Feng Yuxiang (冯玉祥) expelled them in 1924.
 They eventually ended up in Tianjin, where Wenxiu wearied of the emptiness of her life and of Puyi’s neglect.
 She got a divorce in 1931 and was stripped of her imperial titles.
 She became a schoolteacher in Beijing, married again, and lived in poverty until her death in 1953 at the age of 44.

 In his autobiography, Puyi expressed admiration for Wenxiu’s courage: “She received a traditional education and entered the palace at 13, so she had a deep appreciation of monarchy and patriarchy.
 To request a divorce in that kind of an environment required a double dose of bravery.”
-Wenxiu was condemned by both the public and most of her own family for her decision.
+Wenxiu was condemned by the public and most of her own family for her decision.
 In a later chapter, Puyi wrote, “To Wenxiu, there was something more important than status and rites, and that was ordinary family life.”
-When the descendants of the Qing imperial family petitioned for Puyi and his consorts to get posthumous titles in 2004, Wenxiu was not included as she is considered to have become a commoner after divorcing the ex-emperor.
+When the descendants of the Qing imperial family petitioned the government to grant Puyi and his consorts to get posthumous titles in 2004, Wenxiu was not included in the request, as she is considered to have become a commoner after divorcing the ex-emperor.

 Puyi (溥仪), the last emperor

-The last Qing emperor himself “gave up” being royal in a big way, ending over 2,000 years of imperial rule in China with his abdication in 1912 (actually negotiated by Empress Dowager Longyu, since Puyi was just 6 years old at the time).
+The last Qing emperor himself “gave up” being royal in a big way, ending over 2,000 years of imperial rule in China when he stepped down from the throne in 1912.
+The abdication was actually negotiated by Empress Dowager Longyu, since the young emperor was just 6 years old at the time.
 According to Puyi’s autobiography, From Emperor to Citizen, he was far from happy with this decision and continued to look for ways to regain the throne after he became an adult.
-He agreed to be enthroned by the Japanese as puppet emperor of Manchukuo in China’s northeast in 1934.
+He agreed to be enthroned by the Japanese as “emperor” of the puppet state of Manchukuo in China’s northeast in 1934.
 He was captured by the Soviets in 1945, and was repatriated to China in 1950 after the Communists came to power.
-He spent 10 years in the Fushun War Criminals Center in Liaoning province, where he underwent “re-education” to become an ordinary citizen: ranging from confessing his political crimes and learning basic tasks like dressing and feeding himself.
+Puyi spent 10 years in the Fushun War Criminals Center in Liaoning province, where he underwent “re-education” to become an ordinary citizen: confessing his political crimes, as well as learning basic tasks like dressing and feeding himself.

 After he was released, Puyi got a job as a street cleaner and later a gardener at the Beijing Botanical Garden.
-He did ordinary tasks like riding the bus, doing radio exercises in the morning, and visiting a barbershop for the first time.
+He did ordinary things like riding the bus, doing radio exercises in the morning, and visiting a barbershop for the first time.
 He died in 1966.
-In the closing lines of his autobiography (written in 1960), he states, “人 (rén, person) was the first character in my earliest textbook, the Three Character Classics, but I never understood its meaning during the first half of my life.
+In the closing lines of his autobiography, written in 1960, Puyi states, “人 (rén, person) was the first character in my earliest textbook, the Three-Character Classics, but I never understood its meaning during the first half of my life.
 Thanks to the people of the Communist Party, to the re-education policy, I’ve understood the solemn meaning of this character and become a real person.”